VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 **NOTE:** The PCB may be slightly different, so refer to what is written on the PCB.

+**NOTE**: The two 3 Pin header connectors at the bottom (J1 and J8) are optional if you want to use 2 rotary encoders in place of two buttons.

 TIP: Clean the board after finishing as some types of flux or solder with flux may be corrosive.

 ## 5.2 12mm connector